Why would 95% of Patients Recommend Minerva Ablation?

 Endometrial ablation is the removal or destruction of the lining of the uterus (endometrium).
 It does not require hospitalization, and most women return to normal activities in a day or two.
 Ablation is an alternative to hysterectomy for many women with heavy uterine bleeding who wish to avoid major surgery.
 After a successful endometrial ablation, most women will have little or no menstrual bleeding.
-Patient selection and physician experience is essential to a good outcome.
+Patient selection and physician experience are essential to a good outcome.

 How is endometrial ablation done?

 Many methods of ablation have been investigated including Microwave ablation, Hydrothermablation, Cryoablation, ThermaChoice balloon, Novasure and now the newest method: Minerva.
 There are even more devices available in this country and other countries, but I think that the disadvantages outweigh their advantages.